MehdiKallel/PAIS-Lab/PAIS-WS/README.md

 ### Usage example:
-1. Navigate to the following url: https://cpee.org/flow/?monitor=https://cpee.org/flow/engine/22643/
+1. **Navigate to the following url**: https://cpee.org/flow/?monitor=https://cpee.org/flow/engine/22643/

 ![Alt text](./screen1.png?raw=true)

-2. Click on the task included in the graph and set your rule in the argument field "regex".
-For example, you may be looking for orders containing the keyword "vodka".
-3. Start the instance (Since there are no orders queued, the task will stay on red since it is waiting for an answer from its service in the future).
-The rule sent will be stored in the rules queue.
-5. Open your discord server and go to the #orders channel
+## Setting Up Your Rule

+1. **Navigate to the Graph**:
+    - Select the appropriate task.
+    - Inside the `regex` argument field, input your desired rule.
+    > **Example**: If you're searching for orders with the keyword "vodka", enter `vodka`.

+## Start the Task Instance

+2. **Initiate the Task**:
+    - Launch the task instance.
+    - **Note**: Due to the absence of queued orders, the task indicator will appear in red.
+This signifies it's in standby mode, awaiting a response.

+## Queueing an Order in Discord

+3. **Access Discord**:
+    - Open your Discord server.
+    - Head over to the `#orders` channel.

+4. **Test the Rule**:
+    - To verify the rule, input an order, such as:
+    ```
+    Sex-on-the-beach small no orange slice
+    ```
-6. Type the order that you want to queue: for example: "Sex-on-the-beach small no orange slice".
-Now, since you previously started instance task is waiting for all orders containing the keyword "vodka", it should still be red and not take the order you just gave.
+    Given that the task is on the lookout for the keyword "vodka", it will maintain its red status and will not process the order you've just provided.

+5. **Send a Vodka Order**:
+    - Now, place an order containing the word `vodka` in the `#orders` channel.

+## Task Completion

+6. **Recognize & Complete**:
-7. Now type "vodka" in the #orders channel.
-This will make our task instance complete and the instance is stopped.
-The stored rule looking for all orders containing the keyword "vodka" is dequeued from the rules queue and applied.
+    - The system will recognize the "vodka" keyword in the order, completing the task instance and ceasing its function.
+    - Subsequently, the rule targeting the keyword "vodka" gets removed from the rules queue for execution.